gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 {{#rustdoc_include ../listings/gobject_memory_management_2/src/main.rs:callback}}
 ```

-Since GObjects are reference-counted and mutable as well, we can pass the buttons the same way as we did with `number`.
+Just like `Rc<RefCell<T>>`, GObjects are reference-counted and mutable.
+Therefore, we can pass the buttons the same way to the closure as we did with `number`.
-If we now click on one button, the other button's label gets changed.

 <span class="filename">Filename: src/main.rs</span>

 ```rust,no_run
 {{#rustdoc_include ../listings/gobject_memory_management_3/src/main.rs:callback}}
 ```
-Expand the code, copy and try it on your own machine.
-It will work fine.
+If we now click on one button, the other button's label gets changed.

 But whoops!
 Did we forget about one annoyance of reference-counted systems?